 Significant litigation representations have included The Gale Companies, Stockbridge Real Estate Fund, Mondev International, Equity Office Properties, New England Life Insurance Company, Gerald D. Hines Interests, Sears Roebuck, Silverleaf Resorts, Inc., and Suez North America.

 From 1968 to 1987, and 1988 to 2012, he practiced at WilmerHale (formerly Hale and Dorr).

 Stephen served as Massachusetts Deputy Attorney General and Chief of the Public Protection Bureau in 1987 and 1988.
 He supervised 140 attorneys, investigators, paralegals and support personnel in the Antitrust, Civil Rights, Consumer Protection, Environmental Protection, Insurance, Public Charities, Utilities, Nuclear Safety and Special Litigation Divisions.
 He was responsible for all civil litigation and enforcement proceedings in the Bureau.

-Steve is currently chair of Massachusetts Attorney General-elect Maura Healey's transition team.
+Stephen is currently chair of Massachusetts Attorney General-elect Maura Healey's transition team.
 The team will help guide Healey's transition into office.
-Steve also served as co-chair for Healey's Attorney General campaign.
+Stephen also served as co-chair for Healey's Attorney General campaign.